barryclark/jekyll-now/_posts/017-09-04-clfs-notes.md

 ### Issue with Boot Method
 Boot Method is not well documented and is missing the temporary grub configuration from previous versions of the book. reverting to chroot method.

+### 10.7.
+Glibc-2.19 32 Bit Libraries
+libio/tst-ftell-partial-wide.out fails because it needs a locale that has not yet been generated.
+This is from the LFS book, it is missing in the CLFS book.